jliszka/jliszka.github.com/_drafts/a-programmers-guide-to-the-central-limit-theorem.md

 ... unless the underlying distribution has no mean.

 We actually run into this all the time at Foursquare.
-Certain things like, say, the distribution of the number of friends users have is Pareto-distributed (the vast majority of users have very few friends, but some users have thousands of friends).
+Certain things like, say, the distribution of the number of friends users have is Pareto-distributed (the vast majority of users have a small number of friends, but some users have thousands of friends).
 So if you're running an experiment that is intended to increase the average number of friends users have, you're going to run into trouble.
 You aren't going to be able to use standard statistical techniques to analyze the results of the experiment.
 Well, actually, you can try, and you'll get some convincing-looking numbers out, but those